 - "1.
-Board members shall leave office when the term for which they were appointed has elapsed and when so decided by the General Meeting of Shareholders in use of the powers legally or statutorily conferred upon it.
-In the case of independent directors, when they have held such position for an uninterrupted period of 12 years, from the time the Company's shares are admitted to trading on the Stock Exchange. - 2.
-The Board Members must tender their resignation to the Board of Directors and formalize, if the Board deems it appropriate, the corresponding resignation in the following cases: - a) When they cease to hold the executive positions with which their appointment as director was associated. - b) When they are involved in any of the cases of incompatibility or prohibition provided for by law. - c) When they are seriously reprimanded by the Board of Directors for having breached their obligations as Board Members. - d) When their continuance on the Board may jeopardize the interests of the Company or when the reasons for which they were appointed cease to exist (for example, when a proprietary director disposes of their shares in the Company). - 3.
-The directors shall immediately inform the Board when situations arise that affect them, whether or not related to their performance in the Company itself, that may damage the credit and reputation of the Company and shall report in particular on criminal cases in which they are under investigation, as well as any related legal proceedings.
+The directors will resign from their position when the period for which they were appointed has elapsed and when the General Meeting of Shareholders decides to do so in use of the powers that it has legally or statutory conferred.
+In the case of independent directors, when they have held said position for an uninterrupted period of 12 years, from the moment the Company's shares are listed on the Stock Exchange. - 2.
+The directors must place their position at the disposal of the Board of Directors and formalize, if it deems it appropriate, the corresponding resignation in the following cases: - a) When they cease to hold the executive positions with which their appointment as director was associated. - b) When they are involved in any of the cases of incompatibility or prohibition provided for by law. - c) When they are seriously reprimanded by the Board of Directors for having breached their obligations as Board Members. - d) When their continuance on the Board of Directors may jeopardize the interests of the Company or when the reasons for which they were appointed cease to exist (for example, when a proprietary director disposes of their shares in the Company). - 3.
+The directors shall immediately inform the Board of Directors when situations arise that affect them, whether related to their performance in the Company itself, that may damage the credit and reputation of the Company and shall report in particular on criminal cases in which they are under investigation, as well as any related legal proceedings.

-The Board of Directors, having been informed or having otherwise become aware of any of the situations mentioned in this section, shall examine the case as soon as possible and, taking into account the specific circumstances, shall decide, following a report from the Appointments and Remunerations Commission, on the measures to be adopted, such as opening an internal investigation, requesting the resignation of the director or proposing their termination to the General Meeting of Shareholders.
+The Board of Directors, having been informed or having otherwise known any of the situations mentioned in this section, will examine the case as soon as possible and, taking into account the specific circumstances, will decide, following a report from the Appointments and Remuneration Commission, the measures to be adopted, such as opening an internal investigation, requesting the resignation of the director or proposing their removal to the General Shareholders' Meeting.
 This will be reported in the Annual Corporate Governance Report, unless there are special circumstances that justify it, which must be recorded in the minutes.
-This is without prejudice to the information that the Company must disclose, if appropriate, at the time of the adoption of the corresponding measures.
+This is without prejudice to the information that the Company must disseminate, if appropriate, at the time of the adoption of the corresponding measures.

-4. When, either by resignation or by resolution of the General Meeting, a director leaves office before the end of their term, they should sufficiently explain the reasons for their resignation or, in the case of non-executive directors, their opinion on the reasons for the removal by the Board, in a letter to be sent to all members of the Board of Directors.
-Notwithstanding the fact that all this is reported in the Annual Corporate Governance Report, to the extent that it is relevant for investors, the Company shall publish the resignation as soon as possible, including sufficient reference to the reasons or circumstances provided by the director".
+4. When, either by resignation or by resolution of the General Meeting, a director leaves his/her position before the end of his/her mandate, he/she will explain sufficiently the reasons for their resignation or, in the case of non-executive directors, their opinion on the reasons for the resignation by the Meeting, in a letter to be sent to all members of the Board.
+Notwithstanding the fact that all this is reported in the Annual Corporate Governance Report, to the extent that it is relevant for investors, the Company shall publish the resignation as so on as possible, including sufficient reference to the reasons or circumstances provided by the director".

-Lastly, all these procedures are informed by the Board of Directors Director Selection and Diversity Policy of Técnicas Reunidas, S.A., approved in fiscal year 2020, aimed at determining the criteria that the Board of Directors of Técnicas Reunidas will take into account in the selection, appointment and re-election processes of the members of the Company's Board of Directors, as well as the criteria and requirements for an adequate and diverse composition of the Board of Directors, always pursuant to the applicable regulations, internal regulations of the Company and good corporate governance practices and recommendations.
+Lastly, all these procedures are informed by the Board of Directors Director Selection and Diversity Policy of Técnicas Reunidas, S.A., aimed at determining the criteria that the Board of Directors of Técnicas Reunidas will take into account in the selection, appointment and reelection processes of the members of the Company's Board of Directors, as well as the criteria and requirements for an adequate and diverse composition of the Board of Directors, always pursuant to the applicable regulations, internal regulations of the Company and good corporate governance practices and recommendations.